circleupx/circleupx.github.io/content/post/2022/use-static-ip-in-wsl/index.md

 ![IP A Output](/post/2022/use-static-ip-in-wsl/ip-a-output.png)

 This is the new static IP that WSL will have.
-You can confirm that the IP does not change by restarting WSL again or by shutting down windows.
+You can confirm that the IP does not change by restarting WSL again or by shutting down Windows.

 Great, with a static IP we can now configure the Kubernetes load balancer.